 Qualifying for an apartment is a test in and of itself.
 In a landlord-driven market, where demand outweighs supply, many renters searching for their dream apartment have no doubt felt the pang of rejection.
 In most major cities, qualification standards are strict.
 Poor (or no) credit, little savings, or a questionable relationship with your previous landlord can hinder an apartment search.
-Fortunately, in the age of Insuretech and innovative solutions, getting the apartment you most desire isn’t necessarily unrealistic.
+Fortunately, in the age of innovative financial and technology solutions, getting the apartment you most desire isn’t necessarily unrealistic.

 In many cases a landlord may require a renter to provide more information, or complete additional steps prior to approval.
 Often times, this means finding a guarantor.
 We understand that navigating this can be stressful, so we’ve broken down everything you need to know about the process.